Where you can study

 A Te Reo Māori major consists of 120 credits (eight courses).

 The language courses begin with 300110 Te Reo Whakahoahoa: Socialising in Māori, for students without any previous experience in the Māori language.
-If you are a Māori language speaker please contact the programme coordinator prior to enrolling in language courses.
+If you are a Māori language speaker please contact firstname.lastname@example.org prior to enrolling in language courses.

 The other courses in Māori visual arts, Aotearoa heritage, Māori policy and development, Māori education and Māori health allow you to gain a sound understanding of Māori culture and society.